darkstarbdx/webmedic/README.md

      ```

 ## Notes 📌
 SSL Verification Warning: The tool currently disables SSL certificate verification.
-For production use, ensure you handle SSL verification appropriately. 🔒
+For production use, ensure you handle SSL verification appropriately.🔒
 Advanced Options: The tool supports scanning for a wide range of vulnerabilities.
 Make sure to review and understand the implications of each scan type. 🔎
 Contributing 🤝
 Contributions are welcome!
 Please read the contributing guidelines first.